 Indian Space Research Organization is scheduled to launch a GSLV Mk II rocket as part of the GISAT-1 mission.
-The launch window for the Earth Science mission is on September 1, 2019 00:00:00 UTC from Unknown Pad, Sriharikota.
+The launch window for the Earth Science mission is on 12/31/2020 UTC (UNCONFIRMED) from Sriharikota, Republic of India.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the GSLV Mk II and experience the excitement for yourself.

 GISAT-1 is an Indian earth observation satellite to be launched in geostationary orbit.
 It is tasked with continuous observation of Indian sub-continent and quick monitoring of natural hazards and disaster.
 GISAT carries an imaging payload consisting of of multi-spectral, multi-resolution from 50 m to 1.5 km.
 It will provide pictures of the area of interest on near real time basis including border areas.

 Geosynchronous Satellite Launch Vehicle Mark II (GSLV Mk II) is the largest launch vehicle developed by India, which is currently in operation.
 This fourth generation launch vehicle is a three stage vehicle with four liquid strap-ons.
 The indigenously developed cryogenic Upper Stage (CUS), which is flight proven, forms the third stage of GSLV Mk II.
 From January 2014, the vehicle has achieved four consecutive successes.

 The Indian Space Research Organisation (ISRO) is the space agency of the Government of India headquartered in the city of Bangalore.
 Its vision is to “harness space technology for national development while pursuing space science research and planetary exploration.”

 This post was last modified on October 19, 2020 9:15 am

 Glonass-K are the third generation of satellite design for GLONASS satellite navigation system.
 GLONASS is… View Rocket Launch Details